C3BI-pasteur-fr/python-course-1/source/Data_Types.rst

 we want to perform a PCR on sv40, can you give the length and the sequence of the amplicon? to simplify the 2 primers are given in 5'3'

 | CGGGACTATGGTTGCTGACT
 | TCTTTCCGCCTCAGAAGGTA

 write the peudocode before to implement it

 Exercise
 --------

-reverse the following sequence "TACCTTCTGAGGCGGAAAGA" (don't compute the complement):
+#. reverse the following sequence "TACCTTCTGAGGCGGAAAGA" (don't compute the complement):
+#. using the smaller string  s = 'gaattc' compute draw what happen in memory when you reverse the s

 Exercise
 --------

 | il2_human = 'MYRMQLLSCIALSLALVTNSAPTSSSTKKTQLQLEHLLLDLQMILNGINNYKNPKLTRMLTFKFYMPKKATELKHLQCLEEELKPLEEVLNLAQSKNFHLRPRDLISNINVIVLELKGSETTFMCEYADETATIVEFLNRWITFCQSIISTLT'
-the il2_human contains 4 cysteins (C) in positions 9, 78, 125, 145.
+| the il2_human contains 4 cysteins (C) in positions 9, 78, 125, 145.
 We want to generate the sequence of a mutatnt were the cysteins 78 and 125 are replaced by serins (S)
 | write the pseudo code, before to propose an implementation:

 Exercise
 --------

-# use again the sv40 sequence and compute the gc%
+#. use again the sv40 sequence and compute the gc%
-# generate a "micro" report like this 'the sv40 is 5243 bp lenght and have 40.80% gc'
+#. generate a "micro" report like this: 'the sv40 is 5243 bp lenght and have 40.80% gc'